mdreap/HelloWorld/README.md

 OK, this is from notepad ++.
 Interested to see what GUI will see after switching branches in the bash shell.

+This time adding branch, merge, and text all from GUI.
+Not using local git.